DIY belt squat: equipment, setup, and alternatives

 Fix

 I drill the hole directly under my center of mass when I'm standing on the platform.
-Grab an empty bar and test it: the chain should hang vertical and clear the edge through your full squat depth.
-That's how I avoid snagging on the rack.
+Here's my trick: test with an empty bar first.
+The chain should hang perfectly vertical, clearing the edge through your full squat depth.
+I've learned that small adjustments here save major headaches later.

 • Mistake